 - Clean your nasal passages with saline solution.
 Since this is just salt and sterile water applied to the nose for cleaning, you can continue longer than five days.

-Contact Northern Allergy, Asthma & Sinus Today
+Contact Northern Valley Allergy, Asthma and Sinus Center Today